ericauld/cutlass/media/docs/efficient_gemm.md

 with each batch of m=128, n=128, k=256.
 PartitionedK also allows scenario where k is not divisible by the partition count.

+EA: Where is partitionedK GEMM represented in code?

 For example, parameters of m=128, n=128, k=4096 and partition=20
 will result in 20 batched strided GEMMs.
 The first 19 batches will have m=128, n=128, and k=4096/20=204,